Training courses for pre learner moped and scooter riders

 BikeSafe London rider skills training

-You must have a valid drivers licence and CBT certificate plus your own fully taxed/insured and road worthy vehicle.
+If you live, work or study in Hackney, you may be interested in the Scooter Safe & BikeSafe course run by the Metropilitan Police.
+This is an excellent one day course and a limited number of free vouchers are available.
+You must have a valid drivers licence and CBT certificate, plus your own fully taxed/insured and roadworthy vehicle.
 BikeSafe is aimed at full licence holders as it is designed to enhance existing skills and will act as an introduction to advanced riding.

 Motorcycle and moped parking in Hackney